 - Large objects, like branches, trash, and rags

 Nitrogen and phosphorus fuel the growth of algae blooms in our watershed.
 Nitrogen nourishes plant life, but starves aquatic life of oxygen.
 Too much nitrogen results in “dead zones,” where nothing can live.

 - Energy is generated through gas that is produced during the water treatment process, and we use this gas to operate our facilities.
-Last year, we used 92% of the 152 million cubic feet of gas it produced as an energy source.
+Last year, 95% of the methane gas we produced was captured and reused.

 - AlexRenew enriches the land by providing biosolids—a safe, natural alternative to chemical fertilizers.
-Last year, we provided 21,300 wet tons to Virginia farmers in 15 counties.
+In 2018, we provided 5,500 tons of soil amendment to 50 Virginia farms in 18 counties.

 Virginia American Water Company provides us with all of our account information and meter readings.
 For this reason, all of our account holders must also have an account with them.
 To start or stop service, you must please first do so with Virginia American Water Company.
 They can be reached at (800) 452-6863 or (703) 549-7080, Monday through Friday from 7:00 a.m. to 7:00 p.m.
 Or visit Virginia American Water's webpage on turning service on/off.